-Join us for our next Site Sessions event – our lively interdisciplinary discussion series, bringing together art, science, technology, philosophy and more.
+Join us for Dance and Digital – our next Site Sessions event; a lively interdisciplinary discussion series, bringing together art, science, technology, philosophy and more.

 Dance and Digital: Together in Electric Dreams?

 Dance professionals are increasingly experimenting with technology in their practice.
 How can these at first quite different worlds inform each other in a positive way?
 We’ll hear from two professional dancers with extensive experience of working with technology: Malgorzata Dzierzon and Rosamaria Cisneros.

 Malgorzata has danced with companies including Rambert and The Royal Danish Ballet and works as a choreographer and teacher.
 She is a member of the New Movement Collective, which is an associate company at Rambert, and part of the Wayne McGregor FreeSpace programme.
 Similarly, Rosamaria is a dancer, choreographer and researcher who has danced all over the world, including with UK based Protein.
 She regularly collaborates with technologists through her research at C-DaRE.

 Come armed with questions and ideas and a readiness to learn about the developing relationship between dance and digital.
 You might want to limber up, too: our presenters hope to get you moving…

 Venue: one of our city’s grandest spaces, the beautifully restored Brewery Room at the Sheffield Tap, conveniently located right in the city centre railway station.